Variational characterization of the critical curve for pinning of random polymers: Introduction and main results

-\begin{remark} {\rm Most of the above mentioned results are proved for Gaussian disorder only, and in the cited papers it is stated somewhat loosely that proofs carry over to arbitrary disorder subject to (\ref{mgfcond}).} \end{remark}
+\begin{itremark} Some of the above mentioned results are proved for Gaussian disorder only, and are claimed to be true for arbitrary disorder subject to (\ref{mgfcond}).
+Full proofs for arbitrary disorder are in \cite{DeGiLaTo09,GiLaTo11,La,To08a}. \end{itremark}

-\begin{remark} {\rm The fact that $\alpha=\frac12$ is critical for relevant vs.\ irrelevant disorder is in accordance with the so-called \emph{Harris criterion} for disordered systems (see Harris~\cite{Ha74}): ``Arbitrary weak disorder modifies the nature of a phase transition when the order of the phase transition in the non-disordered system is $<2$''.
-The order of the phase transition for the homopolymer, which is briefly described in Appendix~\ref{A}, is $<2$ precisely when $\alpha\in(\frac12,\infty)$ (see Giacomin~\cite{Gi07}, Chapter 2).
-This link is emphasized in Toninelli~\cite{To08}.} \end{remark}
+\begin{itremark} The fact that $\alpha=\frac12$ is critical for relevant vs. irrelevant disorder is in accordance with the so-called \textit{Harris criterion} for disordered systems (see Harris~\cite{Ha74}): ``Arbitrary weak disorder modifies the nature of a phase transition when the order of the phase transition in the nondisordered system is $<2$.''
+The order of the phase transition for the homopolymer, which is briefly described in \hyperref[A]{Appendix~A}, is $<2$ precisely when $\alpha\in (\frac 12,\infty)$ (see Giacomin~\cite{Gi07}, Chapter 2).
+This link is emphasized in Toninelli~\cite{To08}. \end{itremark}

-{\bf II.\ What is new in the present paper?} The main importance of our results in Section~\ref{S1.2} is that they \emph{open up a new window} on the random pinning problem.
-Whereas the results cited in Theorem~\ref{relirrel} are derived with the help of a variety of \emph{estimation techniques}, like fractional moment estimates and trial choices of localization strategies, Theorem~\ref{qCriticalCurveThm} gives a \emph{variational characterization} of the critical curves that is new (it is very rare indeed that critical curves for disordered systems allow for a direct variational representation).
-Theorem~\ref{CriterionLemma} gives a necessary and sufficient criterion for disorder relevance that is explicit and tractable, although not easy to handle.
-Theorem~\ref{MonRelevance} shows that uniqueness of the inverse critical temperature is a direct consequence of this criterion, while Corollaries~\ref{disIrrelevancealphazero}--\ref{LargeBRelevance} show that the criterion can be used to obtain important information on the inverse critical temperature.
+\textit{II.
+What is new in the present paper}?
+The main importance of our results in Section~\ref{S1.2} is that they \textit{open up a new window} on the random pinning problem.
+Whereas the results cited in Theorem~\ref{relirrel} are derived with the help of a variety of \textit{estimation techniques}, like fractional moment estimates and trial choices of localization strategies, Theorem~\ref{qCriticalCurveThm} gives a \textit{variational characterization} of the critical curves, that is, new.
+(It is very rare indeed that critical curves for disordered systems allow for a direct variational representation.)
+Theorem~\ref{CriterionLemma} gives a necessary and sufficient criterion for disorder relevance that, although not easy to handle, at least is explicit and offers a different handle.
+Theorem~\ref{MonRelevance} shows that uniqueness of the inverse critical\vadjust{\goodbreak} temperature is a direct consequence of this criterion, while Corollaries~\mbox{\ref{disIrrelevancealphazero}--\ref{LargeBRelevance}} show that the criterion can be used to obtain important information on the inverse critical temperature.